XUKEREN/vcfannotatoR/README.md

     httr (1.4.2)            xml2 (1.3.3)
 ```

-vcfannotatoR will check if the required R libraries are installed and automatically installs those not found.
+vcfannotatoR will check if the required R libraries are installed and automatically install those not found.
 You can also use the following command in R to download the libraries before running vcfannotatoR:

 ```r